Repulser/Rythm-documentation/docs/Features.md

 ![Effects](/img/docs/features/effects.png)

 ### Queue
-With the built-in queue feature, you can add songs to the queue and manage it, allowing you to build a music queue and enjoy the tunes!
+With the built-in queue feature, you can add songs to the queue and manage it, allowing you to build a music queue and enjoy the tunes! [**Learn More**](/queue)

 ![Queue](/img/docs/features/queue-feature.png)